Factorization algebras and abelian CS/WZW-type correspondences: Applications

 \subsubsection{Relationship to physics}

 In physics, higher dimensional Chern-Simons theory has appeared in various contexts.
 Seven-dimensional Chern-Simons theory and the intermediate Jacobian on complex three-folds have appeared in the context of $M$-theory \cite{WittenM5effective}.
-Specifically, they are related to the worldvolume theory of the $M5$-brane.
-Another instance is the theory of a certain four-form with self-dual five-form that appears in Type IIB superstring theory in ten dimensions.
-Here, we will focus on seven-dimensional Chern-Simons theory and describe how our setting is related to the physical one.
+Specifically, the seven-dimensional Chern--Simons theory is holographically dual to the ``chiral'' two-form that lives in the worldvolume theory of the $M5$-brane.
+Another instance arises from Ramond--Ramond fields in the Type IIB superstring in ten dimensions, which are described by ``chiral'' four-forms whose field strengths are required to be self-dual.

-The low energy effective theory of the $M5$-brane is known to be equivalent to the six-dimensional $\cN = (2,0)$ superconformal theory \cite{WittenM5effective, Schwarz}.
-This theory is especially peculiar as in contains, as part of its fields, a two-form with a self-dual field strength that admits no Lagrangian formulation.
-In physics, such a two-form is referred to as a ``chiral two-form.''\footnote{We remark that this is slightly confusing terminology from our point of view, since this chiral two-form depends on more than just the complex structure of the boundary six-manifold.}
+Throughout this section we focus on the {\em holomorphic twist} of the supersymmetric theories in question.
+Such a holomorphic twist of a supersymmetric theory is a sector of the full theory that depends holomorphically on a complex structure placed on spacetime, much as a topological twist (when it exists) is a sector that depends on the underlying smooth structure (see \cite{CostelloHolomorphic} for the mathematical development).
+Holomorphic twists of theories are appealing mathematically as their moduli spaces admit elegant descriptions in terms of complex geometry, as we see here with the intermediate Jacobian, but our methods can also be used to study these theories before twisting.
+(See Section~\ref{sec: 6d riemann} for comments on the untwisted setting.)

-In \cite{WittenM5effective}, there is an analogy between this self-dual theory on three-folds and the theory of the chiral boson in one complex dimension vis-\`{a}-vis their relationships to Chern-Simons theory.
-In complex dimension one we have witnessed this analogy at the level of factorization algebras in Section~\ref{sec: cswzw}: the factorization algebra of abelian Chern-Simons theory on three-manifolds with boundary is equivalent to the factorization algebra of the chiral boson on the boundary.
+First, let's consider seven-dimensional Chern-Simons theory and describe how our setting is related to the physical one.
+The relevant physical theory is the abelian six-dimensional $\cN = (2,0)$ superconformal theory.
+This theory is rather peculiar as it contains among its field content a two-form with a self-dual field strength that admits no Lagrangian formulation.
+In physics, such a two-form is referred to as a ``chiral'' two-form.
+Physical arguments identify this six-dimensional theory as the low energy effective theory of a single $M5$-brane~\cite{WittenM5effective, Schwarz}.

-In complex dimension three, we propose a holomorphic variant of this $M$-theory setup with the dg Lie algebra $\fJ_X = \Omega^{\leq n, \bu}(X)[2]$ of the intermediate Jacobian sitting at the boundary of seven-dimensional Chern-Simons theory.
-This proposal is further justified by the following relationship between the $(2,0)$ tensor multiplet and the intermediate Jacobian, shown in ongoing work of the third author with Ingmar Saberi.
+The holomorphic twist of the abelian $\cN = (2,0)$ superconformal theory on $\RR^6$ has been analyzed in the BV formalism by Saberi and the third author~\cite{SW3}.
+They show that the twist decomposes as the product of a free holomorphic theory and the intermediate Jacobian theory we described above.
+More precisely, they prove the following.